There are many ways to enjoy the Great Barrier Reef, and a long weekend trip to Heron Island may be my favourite.

 A few photos I took while diving Heron Island Great Barrier Reef:

 Is it worth visiting Heron Island (Great Barrier Reef) if you don’t want to snorkel or dive?

 I think so, if you pick the right season.

 The Reef around the island with the wreck looks lovely with the stunning contrasts – and you’ll see beautiful sunsets.
 You’ll be staying on the Great Barrier Reef.

 Even without going into the water, you’ll have the opportunity to spot amazing marine wildlife.
+Heron Island is one of the best places in Australia to see wildlife.
 We saw turtles on the beach, as well as cowtail rays, baby blacktip sharks and shovelnose rays just a few centimetres away from us.
 From the jetty, we watched eagle rays (sometimes even jumping!), sharks, and turtles passing by…

 The island is also amazing for bird watching.
 There are many species of birds everywhere on the island.

 There are organised tours – most of them complimentary – that do not involve getting wet such as the reef walk, the turtle tour or the research station tour for example.
 You can also go for a cruise on the glass-bottom boat.